 Venetoclax blocks the BCL2 protein and helps destroy the leukaemia or cancer cells.
 Venetoclax is not helpful for everyone with CLL.
 Your doctor can tell you if it might be helpful for you.

-You have venetoclax as tablets.
-Venetoclax is usually given for as long as it is working well for you.
+You usually take venetoclax on its own for as long as it is working well for you.
+If you are taking venetoclax in combination with another targeted therapy drug, you will take it for a set amount of time.
 Your nurse or doctor will discuss your treatment plan with you.

 Taking venetoclax tablets

-You take venetoclax tablets once a day.
-You should take them with a meal.
-They must be swallowed whole with a glass of water.
-Follow the advice you have been given about drinking plenty of fluids.
-You must not chew, open or crush the tablets.
+You should take venetoclax tablets with or after food.
+Swallow them whole with a glass of water.
+Do not chew, open or crush them.
 Take them at the same time every day.

 Other things to remember about your tablets: